CRM defined.

 The #1 consideration should be finding a CRM software system that you will actually use.
 It doesn’t matter what a system can do if YOU won’t use it.
 So the ease of use (for you) is VERY important.

 Also, look for a CRM software system you can grow with.
-Remember, you can start using the system just as a Rolodex, then when you get comfortable at that level, spread your CRM wings!
+Remember, you can start using the system just as a Rolodex, and then when you get comfortable at that level, spread your CRM wings!

 “Should I even have a CRM?”